TheSonOfThomp/AdamThompson/Portfolio/knowroaming.md

 <figcaption>Screenshot of the Usage History screen</figcaption>
 </figure>

 To solve this problem, I still went with a similar pattern, but with a different type of interaction, in hopes that it would be less confusing to users than a double segmented control.
 (In retrospect, maybe a double segmented control wouldn't be that bad...
 We should test it).
+The